How to Prepare Your Home for Summer

-When summer rolls around, some of us think of cranking up the air conditioning—and watching our energy bills climb.
+When the summer months roll around, some of us think of cranking up the air conditioning and watching our energy bills climb.
 But staying cool does not have to cost a fortune.
-Here are five easy and energy-smart ways to keep your home comfortable all summer long:
+Here are six easy and energy-smart ways to keep your home comfortable all summer long:

 Boost Your Insulation